maxfrerichs/typo3-plates/README.md

 ## About this extension

-Tired of using Fluid?
+Tired of using Fluid (even if it's great)?
 You don't even know what Fluid is?
-You're too lazy to learn You prefer native PHP templates?
+You're too lazy to learn it?
+You like to try out new stuff, just like me?
 I've got you covered!

 This extension that allows you to use the [Plates](http://platesphp.com/) inside TYPO3 (almost, I swear) the same way as you can work with Fluid inside TYPO3.